ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 ## Conclusion
 I found volunteering a highly rewarding experience.
 Not only did it allow me to give back in a way that aligned with my values, but it also helped me continue to stay technical while I was interviewing and embarking on a career change!

-So yeah, if you have the time, I highly encourage you to volunteer.
+If you have the time, I highly encourage you to volunteer.
 You will both be able to stay technical, provide support, and most importantly give back!
 Check out [Pursuit](https://www.pursuit.org) and don't hesitate to reach out to me if you want chat more!